 Day and night

 Ask students to describe how temperature changes over a 24-hour period and explain why this happens.
+You can ask them to sketch a graph of what they think this will look like.
 The cartoon below offers a simple but powerful simulation to day and night.
-(Link to worksheet on describing temperature changes)